What the heck is seed cycling?

 Seed cycling is a gentle way to support hormone balance by providing the nutrients needed for hormone production.
 This practice may help to balance a highly sensitive endocrine system which is affected by stress, sleep, toxins, and detoxification.

 A diet low in nutrients and loaded with sugar, alcohol and processed foods with a sedentary lifestyle can lead to poor hormone health and a disrupted cycle.

 Natural rhythms are often lost when oestrogen and progesterone are unbalanced.
-Seed cycling throughout the month is thought to support your hormones by giving your body the nutrients it needs to make and process these hormones correctly.
+Consuming different seeds throughout the month is thought to support your hormones, by giving your body the nutrients it needs to make and process these hormones correctly.